hawkwheels/Simple_POSTServer/README.md

 # simplePOSTserver

+This is a python script written to capture the data (file content) sent as POST request from the victim machine
+###Note:
-This is a python script listening on port 8888 (if need please change according to your need)
+By default the script will listen on port 8888 (if need please change according to your need)

 ## usage
 ```
-python3 simplePOST.py
+python3 simplePOST.py [port]
 ```

 ```